cemrehancavdar/bathymetry-raster-to-vector/README.md

 </details>

+#### Data Simplifying

+#### Data Simplification

+To achieve a smoother visualization, the data should be simplified before the smoothing process.
+This is done while preserving the topology using [topojson](https://github.com/mattijn/topojson).
+Other methods were found to disrupt the neighborhood relationships (topology) of the geometries.

 #### Data Processing and Filtering

 The resulting vector polygons contain DEM data higher than zero.
 I filter and smooth the vectors using geospatial Python packages like [shapely](https://pypi.org/project/shapely/).